 By removing buildup, residential air duct cleaning can help restore proper airflow.
 This may improve overall efficiency and comfort.

 If you or your family members suffer from allergies, you know how frustrating persistent symptoms can be.
-Dust, pollen, and pet dander can settle inside ductwork and recirculate throughout the
+Dust, pollen, and pet dander can settle inside ductwork and recirculate throughout the home.

 When residential air duct cleaning removes these contaminants, it may reduce the amount of airborne irritants in your living spaces.
-While it does not replace regular cleaning and filtration, it
+While it does not replace regular cleaning and filtration, it can support a cleaner environment.

 Have you noticed that some rooms in your home feel stuffy or less comfortable than others?
 Blocked ducts can restrict airflow, preventing consistent temperature distribution.